Rubio visits Ecuador as US military strike on Venezuelan boat overshadows talks

 Ecuador has its own issues with narcotics trafficking and also has been looked to by the Trump administration as a possible destination to deport non-Ecuadorian migrants from the United States.
 U.S. officials have said they would like to secure an agreement with Ecuador that would have it accept such deportees, but the status of negotiations with Quito was not clear.

-Before his meeting with Ecuador's president, Daniel Noboa, Rubio said in a post on X that the U.S. and Ecuador are “aligned as key partners on ending illegal immigration and combatting transnational crime and terrorism."
+Ecuador’s president, Daniel Noboa, on Thursday thanked Rubio for the U.S. efforts to “actually eliminate any terrorist threat.”
+Before their meeting, Rubio had said on social media that the U.S. and Ecuador are “aligned as key partners on ending illegal immigration and combatting transnational crime and terrorism."

+The latest U.N.
+World Drug Report says various countries in South America, including Colombia, Ecuador and Peru, reported larger cocaine seizures in 2022 than in 2021, but it does not give Venezuela the outsize role that the White House has in recent months.

+“The impact of increased cocaine trafficking has been felt in Ecuador in particular, which has seen a wave of lethal violence in recent years linked to both local and transnational crime groups, most notably from Mexico and the Balkan countries,” the report says.

 Rubio is also visiting the Andean country to argue against its close ties and reliance on China.